-Our friendly staff at Toddlers to Teens Steinbach and Regent locations are available to answer your questions!
+Our friendly staff at Toddlers to Teens Steinbach and Winnipeg locations are available to answer your questions!

 A: Thumb sucking is a naturally occurring reflex that provides a sense of warmth, comfort and security to some children.
 If it occurs in children older than 5 years of age it can interfere with proper growth and development of the upper jaw.